LivTel/loci/python/ccd/test/README.md

-# LOCI Python Test Programs
+# LOCI Python CCD Test Programs

 This directory contains a series of python test programs, that can invoke the CCD Flask API.
 These were written whilst developing the LOCI Java layer, and basically mimic the Java test programs.